darkreader/darkreader/BUILDING.md

 - [git](https://git-scm.com/)
 - [NodeJS](https://nodejs.org/)

-If you already have these you can skip this and proceed to the [next step](#placeholder)
+If you already have these you can skip this and proceed to the [next step](#placeholder) *<- note to self: replace this with the next step*

 ### Microsoft Windows